Air core transformers, also called antenna coils, are transformers used in electronic radio, radio transmission, and other communications systems.

-Generally, there are two primary forms of air core transformers used in electronic applications:
+There are primarily two forms of air core transformers:

-Enhancing/Maintaining the Performance of Air Core Transformers
+Maintaining and Enhancing the Performance of Air Core Transformers